-The Society was formed 40 years ago for the purpose of maintaining the rural characteristics of the area, and to represent public opinion if these amenities become threatened.
+The Society was formed over 40 years ago for the purpose of maintaining the rural characteristics of the area, and to represent public opinion if these amenities become threatened.

 Some of the Aims of the Society are: